titu1994/tfdiffeq/README.md

 Supports Augmented Neural ODE Architectures from the paper [Augmented Neural ODEs](https://arxiv.org/abs/1904.01681) as well, which has been shown to solve certain problems that Neural ODEs may struggle with.

+Support for Universal Differential Equations (for ODE case) from the paper [Universal Differential Equations for Scientific Machine Learning](https://arxiv.org/abs/2001.04385).
+While slow, and restricted to ODEs only, it works well enough on Lotke Voltera system as described in example notebook.

 As the solvers are implemented in Tensorflow, algorithms in this repository fully support running on the GPU, and are differentiable.
 Also supports prebuilt ODENet and ConvODENet tf.keras Models that can be used as is or embedded in a larger architecture.